balmor/block-products-carousel/README.md

 It also works on IE7+

 <h2>To do</h2>
-Some fixed and complete the generic less
+Some fixes and complete the generic less